roe-dl/weewx-airQ/README.md

   of the appropriate size
 * **TypPS**: typical particle size
 * **airqPressure**: air pressure
+* **airqAltimeter** altimeter value (air pressure corrected by altitude, software calculated, not received from the device)
 * **so2**: SO<sub>2</sub> concentration
 * **airqNoise**: sound level
 * **airqTemp**: temperature